michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

 <!-- #### NOTICE: If using Intel of FashionMNIST datasets you must provide the directory that contain all the model weights for all corresponding CIFAR-10 models as shown bellow.
 The model weights must have the same name as the model, with the .pth extention.
 If not provided the default CIFAR-10 weights will be used. -->

-#### NOTICE: If using Intel of FashionMNIST datasets you must provide the directory that contain all the model weights for all corresponding CIFAR-10 models as shown bellow.
-You can donwload the pretrained weights for Intel and FashionMNIST by running the XXX script:
+#### NOTICE: If using the Intel or FashionMNIST datasets you must provide the directory that contain all the .pth model weights for all corresponding CIFAR-10 models as shown bellow.
+(You can download the .tar.gz files containing the pretrained weights for Intel [here](https://drive.google.com/file/d/1ldod2qrkYISxyIBjA7Rl873aRgdGQnH2/view?usp=drive_link) and for FashionMNIST [here](https://drive.google.com/file/d/1C0cri5ek32RsIujW5GZoWxrcg1pgBWUc/view?usp=drive_link), and then unzip them in that directory), otherwise the default CIFAR-10 weights from PyTorch will be used.

 ## Script 2: Calculate thresold hyperparameter 'λ'.